caffeinalab/aeria/README.md

 It is possible to update Aeria through Wordpress as any other Wordpress plugin.

-## Contributing

-Refer to [this](https://git.caffeina.co/open-source/aeria/aeria-v3/) repository to contribute to the project.

 ## Configuration
 * [Getting started](configuration/getting-started)
 * [Post type](configuration/post-type)